 In October 2015, Robert Bosch GmbH opened a new chapter in company history when it inaugurated its new Center for Research and Advance Engineering in Renningen.
 It will function as a node in a global network of research and development where technical and scientific disciplines cross paths, investigating new technologies and designing innovative manufacturing processes.
 Part of the research campus is the experimental space Platform 12, serving researchers as a creative playing field, a place for reflection, a setting where people can work untrammelled by corporate structures.

 This space was conceived by the artistic duo Wimmelforschung – Maren Geers, former fellow in Performing Arts at Akademie Schloss Solitude, and the stage designer Thomas Drescher – together with Birgit Thoben, Senior Innovation Manager at Robert Bosch GmbH with lead responsibility at Bosch for implementing Platform 12.
 One hallmark of this platform is the presence of »agents,« so far artists from Akademie Schloss Solitude who intervene in company structures and organization as external observers and triggers.
-The fourth call for the new WimmelResearch fellowship will be open until March 30, 2017, also inviting artists from different disciplines, who haven’t been former fellows of the Akademie, to operate as agents on Platform 12.
+Calls for the WimmelResearch fellowship also invite artists from different disciplines, who haven’t been former fellows of the Akademie, to operate as agents on Platform 12.

 In the following interview, Maren Geers, Thomas Drescher and Birgit Thoben together with Sophie-Charlotte Thieroff, coordinator of the art, science & business program at Akademie Schloss Solitude, discuss working together and the difficult encounter between art, business and industry.